This casarecca pasta is stuffed full of onions, and ham, and coated in a creamy pesto. It’s an easy and flavorful dish that everyone will love!

-What is casarecca pasta?
+What is casarecce pasta?

-Casarecca pasta is a short pasta noodle, originally from Sicily.
+Casarecce pasta is a short pasta noodle, originally from Sicily.
 The noodles have edges that are rolled up on the long edges, which makes them great for holding sauce in the crevices.
 They are also called casareccia in different parts of Italy.

 It’s a great pasta shape to use with pesto, because the sauce coats every bit of the pasta noodles, and gets into the cracks of the pasta, making it super delicious!